Make It Right Foundation: Decay problems, structural issues, and lawsuits

-In 2018, the year of the first of several lawsuits, it was reported that residents of the New Orleans Make It Right homes were complaining that many of the Make It Right homes were rotting and dangerous.
-They complained of mold and collapsing structures, electrical fires and gas leaks.
+In 2018, the first of the several class-action lawsuits against the foundation were filed by residents of the New Orleans Make It Right homes who complained that many of the homes were rotting and dangerous.
+The founder of the Lower 9th Ward Homeowners Association, Linda Jackson, was quoted in 2018 as saying that the majority of the foundation's homes were then vacant.
+Residents complained of mold and collapsing structures, electrical fires, and gas leaks.
 The residents said the houses were built too quickly, with low-quality materials, and that the designs did not take into account New Orleans’ humid, rainy climate.
 Also, it was reported that Make It Right had not built a home, filed tax forms, or updated its website since 2015.
-The downtown New Orleans office had been closed, the staff had been cut to a handful, and residents said their calls went unreturned.
+NBC News said that the foundation had "all but disappeared" with its downtown New Orleans office had been closed and staff had been cut to a handful, and with residents saying their calls went unreturned.

-In October 2020, a Make It Right house designed by David Adjaye in New Orleans was slated for demolition, having been deemed unsafe for habitation.
-In early 2022, it was reported that only 6 of the 109 Make It Right houses remained in what an urban-studies researcher deemed to be "reasonably good shape."
+In October 2020, a Make It Right house designed by David Adjaye was ordered by the city government of New Orleans to be demolished, after the city decided the home was "in imminent danger of collapse and/or threat to life".
+In early 2022, only 6 of the 109 Make It Right houses remained in what an urban-studies researcher deemed to be "reasonably good shape."

-In August 2022, the Civil District Court for Orleans Parish ordered the Make It Right foundation to compensate the 107 residents of the Lower 9th ward with $20M, each resident entitled to $25,000 as compensation for repairs.
+In 2022, the foundation paid $20.5 million to homeowners to settle a class action lawsuit.
+Global Green USA agreed to advance the US$20.5 million to the Make It Right Foundation and to oversee the distribution of the funds.
+Global Green's CEO William Bridge was quoted by The Times-Picayune newspaper as saying that Global Green "had a great relationship with Make It Right and Brad Pitt" and that his organization's board of directors' goal was "to plug it (the money) back into the community."